fishnal/aws-notes/analytics/kinesis-data-streams.md

   - Less HTTP overhead (i.e. initiating connection or TLS handshakes)
   - Better for app performance (making 3k small requests vs 30 batched requests)

+Exceeding write limits for a shard
+- Suppose you have 3 producers, so a total throughput of 3k writes/s or 3 MB/s
+- If exceed write limits for just 1 shard, then the _stream_ throws a `ProvisionedThroughputExceededException`
+- This can happen if your partition key logic is bad and thus your partitions are not distributed evenly (i.e. one partition gets 80% of source data, while the other two get 10% each).

 ## Consuming Data from the Stream

 Each thread gets data via `GetRecords` and `GetShardIterator`